 Stacy counsels clients through a broad range of real estate transactions, including acquisitions and dispositions of commercial property; commercial leasing of retail, restaurant, office and industrial space; residential purchases; construction contracts; and easement agreements.
 She is experienced in reviewing and negotiating title insurance for owners and lenders.
 Stacy also advises hospitality clients regarding owner-operator agreements and consulting relationships for branded restaurant concepts.

-Prior to joining Garvey Schubert Barer, Stacy practiced real estate finance and maritime law.
-She clerked for Justice Gerry Alexander of the Washington Supreme Court from 2009-11 and Justice Warren Jones of the Idaho Supreme Court from 2008-09.
+Prior to joining Garvey Schubert Barer, Stacy practiced real estate finance and maritime law at Seattle law firms.
+She clerked for Chief Justice Gerry Alexander of the Washington Supreme Court from 2009-11 and Justice Warren Jones of the Idaho Supreme Court from 2008-09.

 - ACLU of Washington, Cooperating Attorney, 2015-present

 - Green Tree Early Childhood Center, Board of Directors, 2014-present

 - Washington State Bar Association Young Lawyers Committee, King County District Representative, 2010-13

 - Mother Attorneys Mentoring Association of Seattle, Member

 - King County Bar Association, Member